JJNod88/jjn-pp2-tbc/README.md

 ### Scoring Section
 * Collates a score for each turn up to a max score of 10.
-* Collates number of rounds won once a player has reached thr max score.
+* Collates number of rounds won once a player has reached the max score.
 Gives a message once a round is won.
 * Collates rounds won scores and resets the game once a player has reached a total of 3 rounds.
 Gives a message one the game is won.

 ![Image-of-score-section](/assets/images/score-sec.png)